-Volunteers are at the heart of Ulster Wildlife's vision of a Living Landscape and Living Seas; where both people and nature benefit from joined-up thriving countryside, coast and wildlife rich urban areas.
+Volunteers are at the heart of Ulster Wildlife's vision of a 'Wilder future where people and nature are thriving together'; where both people and nature benefit from joined-up thriving countryside, coast and wildlife-rich urban areas.

 This handbook aims to tell you what you need to know to get started in your volunteering role at Ulster Wildlife.
 If you have any questions that are not answered in this handbook, please do not hesitate to speak to your supervisor.